 When I was a little girl, I wanted to be a ballerina.
 I would dress up in my make-shift tutu and house slippers then twirl and spiral into my perfect, innocent imagination.
 Most times, I wouldn’t play music while I danced because the music I played in my mind was far more engaging.
 I would float away on a cloud of breath and fluid limbs then lose myself to sensational movement.
 I would fly!
 I begged my parents to put me in dance class but, unlike my overflowing imagination, their financial limitations forced me to pursue other forms of creative movement.
 Examples of such mobility included freestyle ballet and the ability to “fly” up AND down the extended staircase of my childhood home.
 I had so many bruises on my legs, as a child, that my parents received a phone call from my daycare inquiring about domestic violence!
 Horrified, my mother exclaimed, “You don’t understand!
 She thinks she can fly!”

-The little dancer reemerged again when I was 17 and was introduced to the rave culture… And all it entails.
+The little dancer reemerged again when I was 17 and was introduced to the rave culture… and all its stereotypes.
 Once I was able to remove myself from other people’s perceptions of me, I moved more freely and I could fly once more.
 It’s was deliciously liberating.
 Feeling the music pulse through my veins triggered a new sense of rhythm combining robotic popping and locking to fluid freestyle ballet.
 Magic.
 Dance permeated my body and soul.

 Dear Mr. Pilates,